moj-analytical-services/user-guidance/source/documentation/airflow.md

 ### Configuration of software to be installed

 There are a couple of parts to this.
 The first is the basic foundation image to work with.
 This encompasses the operating system and basic software, like python.
 This is defined in the `FROM` part of a Dockerfile, eg. `FROM python:3.7`.
 You should select this from a list available on the AP.
 Additionally you will want to install specific Python or R packages that you use in your code.
-This is best done by activating a conda environment:
+You can do this with `RUN pip install -r requirements.txt` as referenced above.
+To be robust, you should pin all versions (`package==1.2.0`).
+For complicated installations this is best done by activating a conda environment:
 ```
 COPY environment.yml environment.yml
 RUN conda env create -f environment.yml